zennosuke/kintone-post-app2thread/README.md

 # kintone-post-app2thread

-The kintone-post-app2thread is a intone plugin which post a record data to thread in space when you submit the record.
+The kintone-post-app2thread is a kintone plugin which post a record data to thread in space when you submit the record.

 ## Requirement